pumPCin/AntiSplit-M/README.md

 * Press (open) the file and select AntiSplit M in available options
 * Open the app from launcher and press the button then select the split APK file.

-There is also a menu in the app that allows selecting an app installed on the device as a split APK.
+There is also a menu in the app that allows selecting an app from those installed on the device as a split APK.

-Note: if you are planning to further modify the APK, you only need to sign it after the modifications.

-Note: Some apps verify the signature of the APK or take other measures to check if the app was modified, which may cause it to crash on startup.
+Note: An APK must be signed in order to install it (unless you have [Core Patch](https://github.com/LSPosed/CorePatch)).
+If you are planning to further modify the APK, you only need to sign it after the modifications.
+Some apps verify the signature of the APK or take other measures to check if the app was modified, which may cause it to crash on startup.

-# Screenshots
+## Screenshots
 | Main screen                                                                 | Settings                                                                    | Selecting from installed apps                                               |
 | ---------------------------------------------------------------------------- | --------------------------------------------------------------------------- | ---------------------------------------------------------------------------- |
 | ![Main screen](images/2.0%20mainscreen.jpg) | ![Settings](images/2.0%20settings.jpg) | ![Selecting from installed apps](images/2.0%20app%20list.jpg) |